The matter of which curve to use is the subject of some debate. If you aren’t sure, you might start here: https://safecurves.cr.yp.to/

 Bob must gather at least

-threshold cfrags in order to activate the capsule.
+threshold cfrags in order to open the capsule.

-Finally, Bob decrypts the re-encrypted ciphertext using the activated capsule.
+Finally, Bob decrypts the re-encrypted ciphertext using his key.